 - Storing your business data.
-As internet connections get faster, it’s becoming more common for companies to store data online.
-This is usually more flexible than using a server on your premises, because you can log in from anywhere.
+As internet connections get faster, it’s now commonplace for companies to store data online.
+This is usually more flexible than using a server on your premises, because you can login from anywhere.

 - Data backups.
-Web hosting is an easy way to take a backup copy of important data and store it off-site, where it’ll be safe if there’s a disaster (like a fire) at your premises.
+Web hosting is an easy way to take a backup copy of important data and store it off-site, where it’ll be safe if there’s a disaster (such as a fire) at your premises.
 You simply copy everything to your hosting, over the internet.

 - Running applications.
-Traditionally, companies have run central applications – like a customer database – from a network server on their premises.
-But why not run it on your web hosting?
-That way you can access the applications from any internet connection.
+Traditionally, companies have run central applications - like a customer database - from a network server on their premises.
+But why not run it on your web hosting instead?
+That way you can access the applications from virtually any device and location.

 - Company email.
 Email is another very common use for web hosting.
 Rather than having to maintain an email server to handle all incoming and outgoing mail, you can use web hosting space instead.

-These services are all forms of cloud computing, where you use resources on the internet to perform tasks for your business.
+These services are all forms of cloud computing, where you use hard drive space and computing power to perform tasks for your business.
 And web hosting is a crucial part of cloud computing, because it’s where those resources live.

-In fact, most cloud computing services that you purchase by the month already come with web hosting, so you don’t need to worry about the hosting at all.
+In fact, most cloud computing apps and services that are paid for monthly already come with their own web hosting, so you don’t need to worry about the hosting at all.
 But if you’re developing your own applications, or looking to install software onto your hosting, then you need to check carefully the kind of hosting you need.

-If you’re clear on the answer to ‘what is web hosting?’, read about the types of web hosting available, to understand which is right for you.
+If you are now clear on the answer to "what is web hosting?", read about the types of web hosting available, to understand which is right for you.